 The current set of postgraduate courses is divided into three sessions held in the spring, summer and fall.
 There are approximately 30 courses with 4 courses in the spring session, 18 courses in the summer session, 7 courses in the fall session, and the Genome Access Course that runs in both the spring and fall.
-Students are evaluated on their attendance at the lectures and the preparation of a "News and Views" style report that focuses on one or two topics that the student feels are important and timely in the subject area of the course.
-These reports are graded on a pass/fail basis by the faculty and student participation in these courses is monitored by the Executive Committee.
-Course reports must be submitted no later than one month after the last lecture in the course.
+To obtain credit, please confirm your attendance in a course(s) with the Director of Academic Programs.

-Students may also attend an off-campus course or meeting to satisfy one of the postgraduate course requirements, with prior approval of the Dean.
+Students may also attend an off-campus course or meeting to satisfy one of the postgraduate course requirements, with prior approval of the Director of Graduate Studies.
 Students must provide evidence of attendance and submit a report to the Executive Committee, as for CSHL postgraduate courses.